-The Communication Arts industry is fuelled by art.
-Animators, multi–media artists and graphic designers all channel their strong art foundations in different ways.
-The Art Fundamentals certificate program provides you with this foundation in art.
-Upon completion, you’ll be prepared to succeed in further post–secondary education in a variety of communication arts and traditional arts– based programs.
+The visual art industry is diverse and is fueled by a blend of traditional, digital and multimedia skill bases.
+Animators, illustrators, graphic designers, digital media artists, art directors and studio artists all channel their skills in different ways.
+The Art Fundamentals certificate program provides you with the foundations of art, and upon completion, you will be prepared to succeed in further postsecondary education in a variety of communication arts and traditional arts-based diploma and degree programs.

 Through transfer agreements and institution partnerships, graduates of this Seneca College program may be eligible for credit at the following post-secondary institution(s):

 |York University||• Any relevant degree or major|

 Important Academic Dates

 Please take a few moments to view Important Academic Dates for your relevant term.

 Please select the curriculum from the Academic Year in which you started (or will be starting) your studies.
 An Academic Year begins in September and ends in August of the following year.

 |Semester 1||Course Name||Hrs/Wk|

 |AFD131||Design I: Composition and Creativity||3|

 |AFD216||Applied Art History||3|